 Grassland habitat includes uncultivated areas dominated by herbaceous vegetation.
-Where survey information (e.g., Tetra Tech 2020 in Appendix K) and the desktop analysis allowed for differentiation of grassland habitat, non-native and planted grassland habitat subtypes were mapped.
+Where survey information (e.g., Tetra Tech 2021a and 2021b in Appendix K) and the desktop analysis allowed for differentiation of grassland habitat, non-native and planted grassland habitat subtypes were mapped.
 The remaining grassland habitat is grouped as the unclassified grassland subtype (see Table 3.4-1).
+Within the Micrositing Corridor and Solar Siting Areas, all grasslands were differentiated between Eastside (Interior) grassland, non-native grassland, and planted grassland.